sbanshal/Liar-s-Poker-Helper-Bot/README.md

 ## Created By

-Built and iteratively refined by Shlok Banshal, Summer 2025.

 This project is intended for use in educational tournament settings, simulations, and player testing for Liar's Poker adapted formats.

 Feel free to fork or submit contributions via pull request.

-© Shlok Banshal.
+© 2025 Shlok Banshal.
 All rights reserved.